Kalandra employs a team of professionals with backgrounds in health, business and cumulatively more than 60 years’ experience in tertiary education.

 Virginia brings 25 years of experience managing and supporting teams to deliver high quality results cross all areas within the domestic tertiary sector.
 She is qualified as a Team Management Systems Facilitator and brings her skills in team building and managing a Category One Education Provider.
 Virginia has a passion for Tikanga Maori and Te Reo.
 Her Kaupapa is to develop strong and high performing teams through coaching and striving for excellence in all aspects of education delivery.

 Joanna has a background in health, as a student midwife and as a support person in the mental health sector, however as she is now a mother to eight children her studies were put on hold.
-Jo began working with Kalandra in 2017 as a resource writer and now teachers the Level 3 programme.
+Jo began working with Kalandra in 2017 as a resource writer and is the learning and development lead including quality assurance, being lead on integrating new learning opportunities and teaching for neurodiverse learners and being an integral part of the development of the Embalming Diploma.

 Jeremiah holds a Bachelor of Science in Nursing and a Master in Nursing and is a registered nurse from the Philippines.
 Jeremiah started his career as a nurse in the emergency department for a year at Dr. Garcia Medical Centre (Angeles City, Philippines) then spent the next 8 years as a Nurse Educator/Clinical Instructor at Angeles University Foundation, Philippines.
 The highlight of his tenure as a nurse educator was his preceptorship at National Centre for Mental Health (Philippines).
 Jeremiah moved to New Zealand in 2014 and worked in the aged and disability sector (Geneva Health, Royal District Nursing Service, and Spectrum Care) - the last 5 years being a Team Leader in one of the Residential/Disability facilities of Spectrum Care.